Recruiting Applicants for SHRA Permanent Employment

 UNC-Chapel Hill is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or status as a protected veteran.

-To initiate recruitment for a vacant SHRA permanent position, departments must submit a posting request through PeopleAdmin.
-Departments do not need to wait until the position is vacant before submitting a posting request.
+To initiate recruitment for a vacant SHRA permanent position, departments must submit an Add/Update Position ePAR in ConnectCarolina.
+Departments do not need to wait until the position is vacant before submitting an ePAR under Full Position Management.
 However, the hiring supervisor must have received a signed resignation letter or other official documentation of separation date from the current employee.

 Each SHRA position has State standards for minimum training and experience.
 These standards indicate the knowledge, skills, and abilities, or competencies, necessary for successful job performance.
 Specific formal education may be substituted for required experience in some positions.
 Directly-related experience also may be substituted for certain educational requirements.